NEVADA COUNTY

 If I joined a CCA, would my electricity rates go up?

 A technical study will examine the impacts of a CCA on rates, but so far CCAs have been around 5% lower than PG&E prices.
 This is dependent on the customer class and the CCA option each customer chooses.
-Pioneer has an option called Green100 that costa a little more but all of the electricity bill is used to produce renewable energy.
+Pioneer has an option called Green100 that costs a little more but all of the electricity bill is used to produce renewable energy.

 NC-CAN - A Focus On Youth Actions